POLICIES AND PROCEDURES

 7. Mats must white or off-white; no other colors are permitted.

-8. The following information must be on the back of all work:
+8. The printed label for accepted pieces from ArtCall must be on the back of all art work.

 12. Artwork exhibited through AAC may be photographed and used by AAC for promotional purposes, such as advertising and website material.